Ncgget/hyoleum.exe/README.md

 Disclaimer

 This project is intended strictly for entertainment, educational, scientific, and creative digital arts purposes.
 It acts purely as a temporary overlay simulation interface—it does not alter or modify underlying system files, intercept permanent registry data, or generate network traffic.
 It is completely safe to run in standard sandbox environments.

+### Security Policy

+This project is a safe, educational visual simulation designed for entertainment purposes only.
+It is provided as-is, without any warranty, support, or maintenance.

+The maintainer assumes absolutely no responsibility or liability for any damages, losses, or system instability caused by the misuse or execution of this code.
+No contact method or support channels are available for this repository.